ni/semi-test-library-dotnet/docs/UserGuide/advanced/UsingMeasurementStudioAnalysisLibraryWithPinSiteData.md

    - `using NationalInstruments.SemiconductorTestLibrary.DataAbstraction;`
 6. Enumerate each element of `PinSiteData` object using the `Select` method.
 7. Use a Lambda expression to select the inner data element.
-8. Make a copy of the selected data element within the body of the expression when both of the following statements are true.
+8. Make a copy of the selected data element within the body of the expression if both of the following statements are true:
    - The inner data element is reference type (e.g. an array).
    - The Analysis Library method to be invoked operates data in place.
 9. Convert the data copy as necessary, then pass it as an input into the desired Analysis Library method..